Learn investing basics

 Step-up SIP: The most powerful thing most investors ignore

-A step-up SIP (also called a top-up SIP) is simply one where you increase your monthly investment by a fixed percentage each year.
+A step-up SIP increases your monthly investment by a fixed % each year.
 Most Indians get a 10–15% salary hike annually.
-The smartest thing you can do is route even half of that raise into your SIP.
+Route half that raise into your SIP.

 The numbers that will surprise you

-Same starting amount.
-Same return.
-The step-up investor ends up with nearly double the corpus.
+Same starting amount, same return.
+Step-up investor nearly doubles the corpus.

-Key insight: The step-up SIP works because later-year investments — which are larger — also have less time to compound.
-But you're still making bigger contributions when your income can support it, and the math adds up dramatically over long periods.
+Key insight: Later-year investments are larger.
+Even though they have less time to compound, you're making bigger contributions when your income supports it.
+The math adds up dramatically.

 How to set up a step-up SIP

-See exactly how much your step-up SIP will grow with our calculator.
+See exactly how your step-up SIP will grow.

 Try Step-up SIP Calculator →